-- Devising and Choreographing Students will be assessed on their ability to devise and choreograph a variety of dances and narratives using techniques and concepts demonstrated in class. - Rehearsal and Participation Students will be assessed on their use of class time, their ability to collaborate and work with others respectfully, and the level of productivity and organisation during dedicated rehearsal time. - Perform The final performances of the student's narratives and dances will be assessed by the use of techniques and concepts learned in class. - Evaluation, Reflection and Research Students will also be assessed on the culmination of their theory work books, which will exhibit self-evaluation and reflection as well as a written assignment that will explore a cultural or stylistic genre of performance or dance.
+- Devising and Choreographing Students will be assessed on their ability to devise and choreograph a variety of dances and narratives using techniques and concepts demonstrated in class. - Rehearsal and Participation Students will be assessed on their use of class time, their ability to collaborate and work with others respectfully, and the level of productivity and organisation during dedicated rehearsal time. - Perform The final performances of the student's narratives and dances will be assessed using techniques and concepts learned in class. - Evaluation, Reflection and Research Students will also be assessed on the culmination of their theory work books, which will exhibit self-evaluation and reflection as well as a written assignment that will explore a cultural or stylistic genre of performance or dance. - Students must supply their own laptop for this class